 Another thing that works quite well fairly often is to use the relative minor pentatonic scale.
 If you know a song is in G major, for example, soloing in the E minor pentatonic scale (E, G, A, B, D) will sound perfectly fine.

-I hope that I’ve demonstated here that while knowing the key of a song is very important, it’s also just as important to carefully examine the chord progession when trying to figure out what notes you want to use to solo.
+I hope that I’ve demonstrated here that while knowing the key of a song is very important, it’s also just as important to carefully examine the chord progression when trying to figure out what notes you want to use to solo.

 Check out our series of lessons on creating solos, starting with Choosing Colors – Turning Scales into Solos – Part 1.

 D Ionian is the same thing as D major.
 D Lydian is the same thing as A major but starting, or emphasizing the D. You can start with any note you choose to.
 But keep in mind that in order to have the feel that your solo is going somewhere along with the chords, the solo should contain elements from the chords.
 That’s where modes come in.
 If you are in the key of D Major.
 The Chord A Major can be found in it.
 Over that chord I would play A Mixolydian or C# Locrian or E Dorian.
 These are elements from the chord that are going to be emphasized by the mode being played over it.
 There are other scales that can be played over this, but this should get you started.

 This is one of the problems when people learn to only use scales in terms of leads and improvising.
 Solos can be thought of as songs within songs – with their own melodies and dynamic tension.
 If you haven’t done so yet, you might want to read Leading Questions and Picture In Dorian Gray.